mosmn/Notes/sections/theo/dbf/data-modeling.md

 Minimum cardinality is the minimum number of entity instances that must participate in a relationship.​

 Minimums are generally stated as either zero or one:​
-- IF zero [0] THEN participation in the relationship by the entity is optional, and no entity instance must participate in the relationship.​
+- Optional participation.
+IF zero [0] THEN participation in the relationship by the entity is optional, and no entity instance must participate in the relationship.​
-- IF one [1] THEN participation in the relationship by the entity is mandatory, and at least one entity instance must participate in the relationship
+- Mandatory participation.
+IF one [1] THEN participation in the relationship by the entity is mandatory, and at least one entity instance must participate in the relationship.

 Crows Foot notation: